Lalnghinglova Hmar: Politics

-At the Indian parliamentary election for the 17th Lok Sabha in 2019, to contest for the sole seat from Mizoram constituency, Mizoram Pradesh Congress Committee (representative of the Indian National Congress), and Zoram People's Movement parties formed a coalition to compete C. Lalrosanga, a candidate of the state-ruling party Mizo National Front.
-MPCC and ZPM chose Hmar to be their jointly-supported candidate.
-Hmar contested as an independent candidate, and he was popularised with the campaign slogan as "Mipui Candidate" or the "People's Candidate."
-Hmar's major objective was to fight against the Citizenship Amendment Act that was introduced by National Democratic Alliance, which was supported by MNF.
+At the Indian parliamentary election for the 17th Lok Sabha in 2019, to contest the sole seat from the Mizoram constituency, the Mizoram Pradesh Congress Committee (representative of the Indian National Congress), and the Zoram People's Movement parties formed a coalition to compete against C. Lalrosanga, a candidate of the state-ruling party Mizo National Front.
+The MPCC and ZPM chose Hmar to be their jointly-supported candidate.
+Hmar contested as an independent candidate, and he was popularised with the campaign slogan of being the "Mipui Candidate" or the "People's Candidate."
+Hmar's major objective was to fight against the Citizenship Amendment Act that was introduced by the National Democratic Alliance, which was supported by the MNF.
 Hmar lost to Lalrosanga by 8140 votes.

 Personal life

 Hmar is a Christian, and Presbyterian by denomination.
 He married Lalsangzeli with whom he has two daughters, Zosangi Hmar (born 2013) and Zochhuani Hmar (born 2015).